MaddyGuthridge/COMP3141_Notes/README.md

 While I've tried my best to make sure they're correct, I can't be certain - take everything with a grain of salt.

 ## Viewing the notes
-I wrote these notes using Obsi
+I wrote these notes using [Obsidian](https://obsidian.md/), which provides many useful features, such as wiki-style links (`[[page name]]`), used to link pages together.
+You'll get the best experience reading my notes if you use it as your viewer.

 ## Table of contents
 - [[Assessment]]